A place where I share some of my favourite photographs.

 I might have been invading their privacy a little here, but these two green love birds with the backdrop of magnificent engravings on a monument in the Qutub Minar complex where calling to be photographed.

-I asked if I could take a photograph of hers.
-She nodded her head positively and looked at the camera with a serious expression.
-I said “Hanske” (with a smile).
+I asked if I could take a photograph of her.
+She nodded positively and looked at the camera with a serious expression.
+I said, “Hanske” (with a smile).
 She didn’t understand and looked at me confused.
 I then smiled, pointed at my teeth and said again “daanth, haste huey” (Teeth, laugh).
 She finally understood, felt shy for a second, said something to the woman next to her, and gave me this genuine almost spontaneous smile in return.
 This and a lot more when you read about Nandgaon Holi: A Colourful Experience.

 Although it has shut-down since the time I took this photograph, the Blue’s Brothers Coffee Shop in Amsterdam was really quite a place to get “high”.
 Besides the obvious link to the film, I loved the architecture of the building it was housed in.
 You can still read An Outsider’s Guide to Amsterdam for tips and recommendations.